 08/02/2017: We wrote a BAIR Blog post about our work on minibatch Metropolis-Hastings.

-Here is a talk I gave "at" the University of Toronto in March 2021, which provides a representative overview of my research.
+Here is a talk I gave at Cornell University on October 2022, which provides a representative overview of my research.

 Below, you can find my publications, as well as links to code, relevant blog posts,